XRPLF/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-types/signerlistset.md

 # SignerListSet
 [[Source]<br>](https://github.com/ripple/rippled/blob/ef511282709a6a0721b504c6b7703f9de3eecf38/src/ripple/app/tx/impl/SetSignerList.cpp "Source")

 The SignerListSet transaction creates, replaces, or removes a list of signers that can be used to [multi-sign](multi-signing.html) a transaction.
-This transaction type was introduced by the [MultiSign amendment](known-amendments.html#multisign).
+This transaction type was introduced by the [MultiSign amendment][].
 [New in: rippled 0.31.0][]

 ## Example {{currentpage.name}} JSON